-At the bottom of each toolbar is the keyboard popup button which will open the touch keyboard.
+At the right hand end of the toolbar is the keyboard popup button which will open the touch keyboard.
+This works exactly the same as the keyboard in the drawer but can be more convenient when using the Touch Wing.